-The transmission shifter control has only PARK, RE-VERSE, NEUTRAL, and DRIVE positions.
-Manual downshifts can be made using the Electronic Range Select (ERS) switches (described later in this section).
-Pressing the GEAR-/GEAR+ switches (on the steering wheel) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 8, 7, 6, 5, 4, 3, 2, 1.
+The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
+Manual downshifts can be made using the Electronic Range Select (ERS) shift control (refer to "Electronic Range Select (ERS) Operation" in this section).
+Pressing the ERS (-/+) switches (on the shift lever) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 6, 5, 4, 3, 2, 1.